Bruchsal station: Present

 During the construction of the Mannheim–Stuttgart high-speed railway at the end of the 1980s a connection was built where it ran above the Rhine Valley Railway north of Bruchsal, which allowed long-distance trains to run on the Karlsruhe–Bruchsal–Stuttgart route.
 Several of the newly created Interregio (IR) services ran on this route from Karlsruhe via Bruchsal, Stuttgart, Aalen and Nuremberg to Dresden; later these services only ran as far as Nuremberg.

 As the branch lines to Menzingen and Odenheim were threatened with closure, the Alb Valley Transport Company (Albtal-Verkehrs-Gesellschaft, AVG) announced in 1994 that it would take over the lines from the SWEG and upgrade them for operations as part of the Karlsruhe Stadtbahn.
 In the same year, Stadtbahn lines S3 (Karlsruhe–Bruchsal) and S9 (Bruchsal–Bretten) were established.
 In September 1996, the S3 line was extended on the Kraich Valley line to Menzingen.
 Two years later the Katzbach line was integrated as line S31 of the Stadtbahn network.
 Both branches of the branch line had been electrified to enable these services.
 Every day, a service of Intercity-Express route 31 (from Kiel via the Ruhr) stops at the station.
 Every two hours Intercity services run to Hamburg and Munich.

 There are 5 through platform tracks (1–5), three terminating platform tracks (6–8) and three through tracks without platforms for freight trains or storage.
 Tracks 1–3 have two sections (numbered “a” or “b”) with different platform heights in order to cater for the door level of both Stadtbahn trains and lower trains, such as Deutsche Bahn long-distance services.
 Track 1b is usually served by Stadtbahn lines S31/S32 mainly to Karlsruhe, but trains to Menzingen and Odenheim also sometimes stop there, but usually stop on track 3.
 Track 1a is very rarely used.
 Regional-Express trains to Stuttgart stop at track 2b and Rhine-Neckar S-Bahn S4 trains also stop there during their half hour lay over in Bruchsal.
 Track 3 is the platform for mainline services to Heidelberg and the Mannheim–Stuttgart high-speed railway.
 Track 4 is the corresponding platform in the opposite direction towards Karlsruhe.
 However, Regional-Express services to Heidelberg also stop here, because the track layout does not allow them to use track 3.
 Track 5 is used only by the hourly S33 service to Germersheim.
 The south-facing terminal track 6 handles Stadtbahn line S9 to / from Mühlacker and Bretten.
 Tracks 7 and 8 face the north.
 Track 7 is used only for Stadtbahn trains to Menzingen and Odenheim.
 Track 8 is almost exclusively used for train storage.

+In the 2026 timetable, the following services stop at the station: